 Does the mix sound muddy?

 These and many other technical questions will be asked during this process, the song will be tested on a variety of sound systems too in order for the engineer to form a bias because what may sound too muddy on one sound system, may sound too bright on another sound system.

-Most of the time the artist will give the mastering engineer the reference tracks, and it is the job of the engineer to try as much as possible to get the song to sound as good as the reference tracks.
+In other instances, the artist may provide the mastering engineer with the reference tracks, and it is the job of the engineer to try as much as possible to get the song to sound as good as the reference tracks.

 One of the aims of mastering is to ensure that the track is loud enough but not too loud and not too quiet either, this is the point of having a reference track because it will direct and provide a reference to the mastering engineer when enhancing the loudness of the track.